dmitriz/cpsfy/README.md

 ### Mapping over single function
-In the simplest case of a single function `x => f(x)` with one argument, the corresponding transformation of the CPS function only affects the first callback, very similar to how the function inside `.then` method of a promise only affects the fulfilled value:
+In the simplest case of a single function `x => f(x)` with one argument, the corresponding transformation of the CPS function only affects the first callback, very similar to how the function inside `.then` method of a Promise only affects the fulfilled value:

 ```js
 const newPromise = oldPromise.then(f)